mariuszmspace/my-links/README.md

 * [kube-applier](https://github.com/box/kube-applier) - service that enables continuous deployment of Kubernetes objects by applying declarative configuration files from a Git repository to a Kubernetes cluster -- `Golang`
 * [kube-bench](https://github.com/aquasecurity/kube-bench) - Compliance checker for Kubernetes CIS benchmarks -- `Golang`
 * [kube-hunter](https://github.com/aquasecurity/kube-hunter) - Hunt for security weaknesses in Kubernetes clusters -- `Python`
+* [kube-prometheus](https://github.com/coreos/kube-prometheus) - Use Prometheus to monitor Kubernetes and applications running on Kubernetes -- `Golang`
 * [kube-spawn](https://github.com/kinvolk/kube-spawn) - A tool for creating multi-node Kubernetes clusters on a Linux machine using kubeadm & systemd-nspawn -- `Golang`
 * [Kubecost](https://github.com/kubecost/cost-model) - Creates cost future and past models so you can see and predict your spend -- `Golang`
 * [kubectx](https://github.com/ahmetb/kubectx) - Easily switch between kubectl contexts and namespaces, also includes the kubens tool -- `Ruby`